- Versatile Usage: Ideal for hiking, biking, and various outdoor activities.

 Being out in nature is one of the most refreshing and energizing experiences there is.
 Overnight camping trips are wonderful, but sometimes you just have a day or even just an afternoon.
 For those short duration hikes you don’t want to break out a honking big multi day hiking pack.
 Day hiking packs are designed to provide just the right amount of space for these kinds of trips.
 Today we’re looking for the best day hiking backpack we can find, and hopefully helping you pick out one that suits your needs.

-- 1.1 Osprey Packs Talon 22 Hiking Backpack
+- 1.1 Osprey Packs Talon 22 Best Day Hiking Backpack

 - 1.2 Deuter Speed Lite 20 Athletic Daypack